If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 Can scammers put these logos on their pages as well?
 Of course.

-But showing your audience that you accept widely used and trusted payment methods can give that little added boost of confidence they need to make a purchase.
+But showing your audience that you accept widely used and trusted payment methods can give that little added boost of confidence they need to purchase.

-If your company has won any kind of reputable awards in the past, you need to show your audience.
-These small trust seals demonstrate that you’re not only trusted among users but among official critics as well.
+These small trust seals for websites demonstrate that you’re not only trusted among users but among official critics as well.

 Check out this example from SEMrush: